Simone Biles: 2017: Hiatus

-Return to competition
+2018: Return to competition

-2018

 Biles was added back to the National Team on March 1 after the Athlete Selection Committee viewed recent videos of her performances.
 Her first competition of the year was the U.S. Classic in July, where she won the all-around title ahead of Riley McCusker by 1.200 points.
 She also won the gold medal on floor and balance beam and recorded the highest single vault score.
 Her all-around score of 58.700 became the highest score recorded under the 2017–2020 Code of Points despite a fall on the uneven bars and an out-of-bounds penalty on floor exercise.
 She showed numerous upgrades to her routines from 2016, including a Fabrichnova (double-twisting double back dismount) and a Van Leeuwen on uneven bars, and a Moors (double-twisting double layout) on floor exercise.

 In August, Biles competed at the 2018 National Championships.
 She placed first in every event over the two days of competition, the first woman to do so since Dominique Dawes in 1994.
 Biles won the all-around title 6.55 points ahead of second-place finisher and reigning world champion Morgan Hurd and set a record for the most national all-around titles with five.
 This placement also marked her fourth national vault title, third national balance beam and floor exercise titles, and first national uneven bars title.
 Her 60.100 all-around score from the first day of competition was the first score recorded above 60 since her own all-around victory at the 2016 Olympics.
 She was named to her seventh national team and was invited to the October selection camp for the 2018 World Championships.

 At the 2018 Youth Olympics, the mixed multi-discipline teams were named for gymnastics legends, including Biles, Nadia Comăneci, and Kōhei Uchimura.
 The team named for Biles won gold.

 In October, Biles participated in the World Team Selection Camp.
-She placed first in the all-around as well as first on vault and floor exercise.
-She placed second on the uneven bars behind McCusker, and fourth on balance beam (due to hands touching the mat on dismount) behind Kara Eaker, McCusker, and Ragan Smith.
+She placed first in the all-around as well as first in vault and floor exercise.
+She placed second on the uneven bars behind McCusker, and fourth on the balance beam (due to hands touching the mat on dismount) behind Kara Eaker, McCusker, and Ragan Smith.
 Biles debuted a new vault: a Yurchenko with a half turn onto the table with a stretched salto forward off with two full twists (Cheng with an extra half twist).
 The following day she was named to the team to compete at the 2018 World Championships alongside McCusker, Hurd, Grace McCallum, Eaker, and alternate Ragan Smith.